 The district’s procurement guidelines provide a uniform method of procurement and purchasing procedures for equipment, materials, services, and public works projects that is consistent with District policy, Revised Code of Washington (RCW) Washington Administrative Code (WAC), and guidance provided by the Washington State Auditor.
 These guidelines define the authority for expenditure of funds, requiring board approval for single purchase expenditures exceeding $10,000 and authorization by board resolution for sole source procurements exceeding $10,000.

 All district expenditures are presented in the monthly financial transactions report to the board of fire commissioners.
-Bids and contracts for purchases exceeding $10,000 may are available or review so our stakeholders can evaluate the contract and evaluate if the district chose the best solution for the community.
+Bids and contracts for purchases exceeding $10,000 are available for review so our stakeholders can evaluate the contract and evaluate if the district chose the best solution for the community.